thimpat/vite-plugin-css-sourcemap/README.md

+# Do not use this repo.
+Use the original repo instead.
+This is just here to test the plugin with some changes.

 # vite-plugin-css-sourcemap

 A Vite plugin for handling CSS sourcemaps.
 This plugin ensures that CSS sourcemaps are properly generated and referenced in your Vite builds.